EllisOtoo/glamlink_backend/README.md

 - Flesh out Prisma models for services, bookings, reviews, and payments.
 - Implement vendor onboarding flows and REST modules that map to the PRD.
 - Add health checks and CI automation for migrations/tests.

+## Gift Cards

+- Purchase: `POST /public/gift-cards` with `vendorId`, `amountPesewas`, purchaser + optional recipient details; returns a Paystack checkout payload.
+Card activates after Paystack success and emails the recipient/purchaser.
+- Lookup: `GET /public/gift-cards/:code?email=<recipient-or-purchaser-email>` to view balance/status.
+- Booking: `giftCardCode` is supported on public/manual booking creation.
+The card applies to the deposit first, then any remaining balance.
+If it covers the deposit fully, the booking is auto-confirmed; unused balances stay on the card.
+Cancelled bookings auto-refund any gift card redemptions.